 She has been studying, teaching, and performing dentistry for over the past 30 years and has never once had any history of board sanctions or malpractice.

-Dr. Gavaldon is a graduate from the Universidad Autonoma de Mexico (U.N.A.M) recognized as one of the best universities in Latin America.
+Dr. Gavaldon is a graduate from the Universidad Autonoma de Mexico (U.N.A.M) recognize as one of the best universities in Latin America.

-She continued her education in the U.S, where she obtained her Master’s Degree in Restorative Dentistry from the University of Michigan.
-Which is ranked amongst the top 3 dental schools in the U.S.
+She continued her education in the U.S, where she obtain her Master’s Degree in Restorative Dentistry from the University of Michigan.
+Which is rank amongst the top 3 dental schools in the U.S.

 Dr. Enrique Lopez Gaspar was born and grew up in Mexicali, B.C., Mexico, he graduated with a D.D.S. degree with high honors from the National Autonomous University of Mexico, the oldest and most prestigious University in Mexico.